insolor/better_ctypes/README.md

 - Create a decorator to simplify creation of ctypes structures.
-  Something like `structure` decorator method from https://github.com/idlesign/ctyped but not attached to a any class.
+  Something like `structure` decorator method from https://github.com/idlesign/ctyped but not attached to any class.
 Also, get some ideas from https://github.com/dfint/peclasses.
 - ...